Customer Loyalty

 When your customers know that you share their values and are committed to making a positive impact, they're more likely to stick with you through thick and thin.
 In fact, studies have shown that a positive brand image can convert loyal customers into high-value brand advocates.

 Of course, the cost-of-living crisis has made sustainability a tougher sell for some consumers.
-But that doesn't mean you should abandon your eco-friendly efforts – it just means you need to get creative in how you deliver value.
+But that doesn't mean you should stop being eco-friendly; you just need to be creative in how you provide value.
 Case in point, offering rewards to customers that opt for PUDOs over home deliveries.

 After all, studies have shown that over half of consumers are willing to wait longer for their orders if it means more eco-friendly alternative deliveries.
 Some will even pay more to support your sustainability efforts.